 - Your request and documentation must be submitted annually (i.e., if you received medical housing accommodations for 2016-2017, you must reapply and submit updated documentation).

-- The deadline to apply for returning students is March 3, 2017.
+- The deadline to apply for returning students for Fall 2018 is TBD Spring 2018.

-- The deadline to apply for incoming freshmen and transfer students is June 1, 2017.
+- The deadline to apply for incoming freshmen and transfer students for Fall 2018 is TBD Spring 2018.

 Step Three: Await Notification

 - You will receive written notification on the status of your request from the Accessibility Services Office before room selection takes place.

 - If approved, Residence Life will contact you about your placement.

 - Please note, in some instances, your accommodation request will be approved but you may need to be on the wait list for Residence Life to be able to place you in a reasonably determined space.

 Decisions regarding reasonable medical housing accommodation requests are based on these criteria:

 - Is space available that meets the student’s needs?